DomainDrivenArchitecture/dda-liferay-crate/README.md

 ```bash
 sudo service tomcat8 restart
 ```
 * In the browser open the url or ip-address where you installed liferay (e.g. http://localhost in case you installed it locally).
-The default userid and password are test@liferay.com respectively test, which should be changed after the successful setup. **Note**, that it may take some minutes to open the page, dependent on your environment.
+The default userid / password are test@liferay.com / test, which should be changed after the successful setup. **Note**, that it may take some minutes to open the page, dependent on your environment.
 * On the pages which come up, please proceed with accepting the license and completing the the password reminder.
 * In the end you should see the liferay welcome page, e.g. "Hello World".